Veracruz: Natural geography

-The natural geography can be categorized into nine regions: The Sierra de Zongolica, the Tecolutla Region, the Huayacocotla Region, the Metlac River area, the Tuxtlas Region, the Central Region, the Laguna del Castillo Region, the Pueblo Viejo-Tamiahua Region and the Laguna de Alvarado Region.
-The topography changes drastically, rising from the narrow coastal plains to the highlands of the eastern Sierra Madre.
-Elevation varies from sea level to the Pico de Orizaba, Mexico's highest peak at 5636 m above sea level.
-The coast is home to numerous tidewater streams and lagoons, which alternate with low strips of sand.
+The state's natural geography can be categorized into nine regions: the Central Region; the Laguna de Alvarado Region; the Laguna del Castillo Region; the Metlac River area; the Pueblo Viejo-Tamiahua Region; the Sierra de Zongolica; the Tecolutla Region; and the Tuxtlas Region.

+The topography of Veracruz changes drastically, rising from the narrow coastal plains to the highlands of the eastern Sierra Madre.
+Elevation varies from sea level to the Pico de Orizaba (Orizaba Peak), Mexico's highest peak, at 5636 m above sea level.
+The coast is home to numerous tidewater streams and lagoons alternating with low strips of sand.
 Most of the long coastline is narrow and sandy with unstable dunes, small shifting lagoons, and points.

 The mountains are of the Sierra Madre Oriental and the Trans-Mexican Volcanic Belt.
-Mountain ranges include the Sierra de Topila, Sierra de Otontepec, Sierra de Huayacocotla, Sierra de Coxquihui, Sierra de Chiconquiaco, Sierra de Jalacingo, Sierra de Axocuapan, Sierra de Huatusco, Sierra de Zongolica, and the Sierra de Los Tuxtlas.
-Major peaks include Pico de Orizaba (5636 m), Cofre de Perote (4282 m), Cerro de Tecomates (3227 m), Cerro del Vigía Alta (3055 m) and Cerro de 3 Tortas (2997 m).
-The Pico de Orizaba is covered in snow year round; the Cofre de Perote is covered in winter.
-Major valleys include the Acultzingo, Córdoba, Maltrata, Orizaba and San Andrés.
+Mountain ranges include the Sierra de Axocuapan; the Sierra de Chiconquiaco; the Sierra de Coxquihui; the Sierra de Huatusco; the Sierra de Huayacocotla; the Sierra de Jalacingo; the Sierra de Los Tuxtlas; the Sierra de Otontepec; the Sierra de Topila; and the Sierra de Zongolica.
+Major peaks include the Cofre de Perote (Perote’s Coffer) (4282 m); the Cerro de Tecomates (Tecomates Hill) (3227 m); the Cerro del Vigía Alta (High Watch Hill) (3055 m); the Cerro de 3 Tortas (Three Cake Hill) (2997 m); and the Pico de Orizaba (5636 m)—of which the Pico de Orizaba is covered in snow year round and the Cofre de Perote in winter.
+Major valleys include the Acultzingo; the Córdoba, the Maltrata; the Orizaba; and the San Andrés.

-Veracruz has over 40 rivers and tributaries, which transport rich silt from the state's highlands to its coastal regions and valleys.
-These rivers also provide water for hydroelectric power and irrigation.
-All of the rivers and streams that cross the state begin in the Sierra Madre Oriental or in the Central Mesa, flowing east to the Gulf of Mexico.
-The important ones include: Actopan River, Acuatempan river, Río Blanco, Cazones River, Coatzacoalcos River, Río de La Antigua, Ayyappan River, Jamapa River, Nautla River, Pánuco River, Papaloapan River, Tecolutla River, Tonalá River, Tuxpan River and Xoloapa River.
-The largest in terms of water discharge are the Pánuco, Tuxpan, Papaloapan, Coazocoalcos and Uxpanapa.
-The Panuco, Tuxpan, Papaloapan and Coatzacoalcos are navigable.
-Two of Mexico's most polluted rivers, the Coatzacoalcos and the Río Blanco are located in the state.
-Much of the pollution comes from industrial sources, but the discharge of sewerage and uncontrolled garbage disposal are also major contributors.
+Veracruz has over 40 rivers and tributaries, which transport rich silt from the state's highlands to its coastal regions and valleys and also provide water for hydroelectric power and irrigation.
+All rivers and streams that cross the state begin in the Sierra Madre Oriental or in the Central Mesa, flowing eastward to the Gulf of Mexico.
+The important rivers include the Actopan; the Acuatempan; the Río Blanco; the Cazones; the Coatzacoalcos; the Río de La Antigua; the Ayyappan; the Jamapa; the Nautla; the Pánuco; the Papaloapan; the Tecolutla; the Tonalá; the Tuxpan; and the Xoloapa.
+The largest rivers in terms of water discharge are the Coazocoalcos; the Pánuco; the Papaloapan; the Tuxpan; and the Uxpanapa—of which all but the Uxpanapa are navigable.
+Two of Mexico's most polluted rivers, the Coatzacoalcos and the Río Blanco, are located in Veracruz.
+Much of the pollution comes from industrial sources, but discharge of sewage and uncontrolled garbage disposal are also major contributors.
 The state has very few sewage treatment plants, with only 10% of sewage being treated before discharge.

-The state also has ten major waterfalls and ten major coastal lagoons.
-There is only one significant lake, called Lake Catemaco.
-Off the coast are the islands of Isla de Lobos, Isla de los Burros, Isla de Sacrificios, Isla de Salmendina, Isla del Idolo, Isladel Toro, Isla Frijoles, Isla Juan A Ramirez, Isla Pajaros and Isla Terrón and the ocean reefs called Blanquilla, Medio, Tangüillo, Tuxpan, Gualleguilla, Gallega, Anegada de Adento Anegada de Afuera and Cabezo.
+The state has only one significant lake: Lake Catemaco, but there also 10 major waterfalls and 10 major coastal lagoons.